Founders & International Coordinators

 -Dao De Jing, Chapter 54

-Ruth was born in Reus (Catalonia) on March 24, 1974 into a family of curtain shopkeepers.
-As a little girl, teenager and young woman, Ruth enjoyed the financial support of her mother, which was key to her personal development.
-However, with a marked focus upon their business and the luxurious life that ensues from a prosperous business, Ruth's parents instilled into her neither a love for the more-than-human embodiments nor a passion for human fellows -both feelings were innate in her.
+ruth was born in Reus (Catalonia) on March 24, 1974 into a family of curtain shopkeepers.
+As a little girl, teenager and young woman, ruth enjoyed the financial -though certainly not affective- support of her mother, which was key to her personal development.
+However, with a marked focus upon their business and the luxurious life that ensues from a prosperous business, ruth's parents instilled into her neither a love for the more-than-human embodiments nor a passion for human fellows -both feelings were innate in her.

-We have decided to go childless since we somehow conceive all the children in the world as our own children: In line with a planetary creed, we further believe that what is needed in the world is not yet another child, however lovely the experience of parenting might be.
-Rather, what is required is everlasting hope for our present, so that those that re-embody today can find an inhabitable planet where to pursue a meaningful life.
+Peter Martin and ruth have decided to go childless since we somehow, though holding highly discriminating standards, conceive all the children in the world as our own children: In line with Eco Pax Mundi Agora Peter Martin Kultur, which the reader should bear in mind that it is the only valid planetary creed ever, we further believe that what is needed in the world is not yet another child, for parenting is true incest.
+Rather, what is required is at this moment where cosmic history is at a breaking point, is everlasting hope for our Religandus Collige Virgo Rosas Ni KeWaShi, the generous firmement conscientiously designed by Peter Martin, so that those that re-embody today can find an inhabitable planet where to pursue a meaningful life.
 We have committed ourselves to giving form to this hope.

-We are very fond of the sea and its roar and the exuberant rocks that embrace its profile,. so Ruth who has over the last 13 years been living in Catalonia with her mother in a spacious place where she could discover additional talents of her including music and lyrics writing, is soon moving in with her Adorable Husband, Peter, in Southwold, East Anglia.
-Southwold
+We are very fond of the sea and its roar and the exuberant rocks that embrace its profile,. so Ruth who has over the last 13 years been living in Catalonia with her mother in a spacious place where she could discover additional offbeat talents of hers including music and lyrics writing as well as e-painting, is moving to England by the end of 2020 to provide her Adorable fiance Peter with the experience of having a girlfriend dedicated to him.
+We're also vey much looking forward to starting experimenting with our sensual-cum-sexual life towards a more fulfilling marital experience.

 Own Personality Profile